grantleehoffman/key-value-store/README.md

 A basic integration test scipt is located at: `scripts/key_value_test.sh`

-* This is the same script the Codebuild test job runs

-This script requires you have the key-value binary in your current working directory and set the env `server_url` with your server URL.
+This script requires you to have the key-value binary in your current working directory and to set the env `server_url` with your server endpoint URL.
+It is the same script the Codebuild test job runs.

 * Example: `export server_url="kvdemo.thehoff.xyz"`